hugoocoto/vicel/docs/vicel_reference.typ

 specific things.
 It's true that with builtins someone can adapt vicel to his own necessities.

+== How to contribute
+This is a community project managed by me, Hugo Coto.
+I only accept code by those who contribute because they love the project and programming.
+I'm not going to accept any LLM generated code, as all this codebase is and would be created as a piece of art, I mean, not as a corporative - over engineering chunk of unmanaged code.
+Every modification should be committed only with changes and files that solves the same problem.
+The work philosophy of vicel is about think and then write code.
+Please, ask me about new ideas before request it to be included, as I don't want to deny your effort.
+All the new code should be written in gnu-c11, but with c99 style.
+It have to be formatted using the .clang-format file in the root of the project.
+All the changes should be reflected in documentation if needed.
+Thanks you so much to collaborate in vicel.

 == Installation
 This section would guide you to install vicel from source.
 Source is available in #link("https://github.com/hugoocoto/vicel", "github").
 First,